Kata5/FemtoOnAcid/README.md

 # FemtoOnAcid
-Online Analysis of Calcium Imaging Data in Real Time for Femtonics Microscopes
+Online Analysis of Calcium Imaging Data in Real Time for Femtonics Microscopes.
+This project has been partially funded through the Hungarian Brain Research Program.

 Femtonics Real-time Analysis Package enables you online analyze your data measured with Femtonics AO microscope via FemtoAPI <<link>> while your measurement is still running.
 You can exploit the benefits of this great advantage when online information from network dynamic is essential (i.e.: when performing photoStimulation)